 Pollan’s latest work has continued to explore the intersection of humans and nature, with a deep dive into the world of psychedelics.
 He offers insights into the re-emergence of drugs such as LSD, psilocybin and ayahuasca in the treatment of mental health illness and pain, and his own personal explorations into altered consciousness.

-This unique event will feature Pollan in conversation with moderators Rickey Yada, Dean of UBC’s Faculty of Land and Food Systems, and Dr. Evan Wood, Executive Director of the BC Centre on Substance Use and UBC Professor of Medicine, in what promises to be a thought-provoking and enlightening discussion.
+This unique event featured Pollan in conversation with moderators Rickey Yada, Dean of UBC’s Faculty of Land and Food Systems, and Dr. Evan Wood, Executive Director of the BC Centre on Substance Use and UBC Professor of Medicine.

 About the Speaker: